Produced for the 40th Annual Meeting in October 2012, this video offers a brief history of the Council, its accomplishments and goals:

 The Council’s programs are funded entirely by the annual contributions of its members.

-- The Council’s Grants Program has awarded almost three million dollars since 1974 to over three-thousand arts projects created by MIT students, staff, and faculty.
+- The Council’s Grants Program has awarded over three million dollars since 1974 to over three-thousand-five-hundred arts projects created by MIT students, staff, and faculty.

 - The Excursion Series provides tickets to off-campus performances and cultural events.